jorgegv/rage1/doc/BANKING-DESIGN.md

   in (for RO sections); or it would be copied to LOWMEM when paging it in and _back_ to the bank when paging it out (for RW sections)

-- For this to work, now we _do need_ to know which of the physical banks is currently selected (since we may need to copy data back to it).
-So we need to keep it somewhere.
+- For this to work, now we _do need_ to know which of the physical banks was the one selected for the data that is currently in LOWMEM (since we may need to copy data back to it).
+So we  need to track it somewhere.

 - There are performance considerations, since each time a section is paged in/out, a whole block of data might need to be copied back and forth (once